viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 ```

 ## Actions
-Once we have our data defined, we can define actions that will model the user interactions we want.
+With our data defined, we can now define actions to model user interactions:

 ```dart
 @CaseKeyPathable()